 - Spec scripts for current or former Star Trek series

 - Star Trek fanfiction

 General tips to follow:

 - Pitches should be addressed to Kendra James, at StarTrekPitches@cbs.com.
 Pitches that StarTrek.com is interested in commissioning will receive an email in response.
 Pitches that we are not interested in will not receive a response.
-Please allow us at least a week for response.
+This means that we do not send rejection emails.
+Please allow us at least 10 business days for responses to evergreen pitches.

 - Please use the following email subject line format to ensure that we see your pitches: "PITCH: TK TK TK"

 - If your pitch is timely, please use the following subject line format: "URGENT PITCH: TK TK TK"